apache/dolphinscheduler/docs/docs/en/architecture/design.md

    <img src="../../../img/failover-worker.jpg" alt="failover-worker"  width="50%" />
  </p>

-Fault tolerance range: From the perspective of process instance, each Master is only responsible for fault tolerance of its own process instance; it will lock only when `handleDeadServer`;
+Fault tolerance range: From the perspective of workflow instance, each Master is only responsible for fault tolerance of its own workflow instance; it will lock only when `handleDeadServer`;

 Fault-tolerant content: When sending the remove event of the Worker node, the Master only fault-tolerant task instances.
 Before fault-tolerant, compares the start time of the instance with the server start-up time, and skips fault-tolerance if after the server start time;